 Volunteers are needed for a variety of tasks including: work on 24-hour crisis line, assist with elementary programs, advocacy, fundraising, and much more!
-Training is required and provided.
+Training is required for clients to work on the hotline and is provided.
 To learn more about SACIS or to view their upcoming training schedule, please contact them or visit their website.

 Contact Person: Erin Walters

 Student volunteer Greeters are always welcome to CPN.
 CPN Office duties are simple and straight-forward.
 Volunteers greet and conduct initial screening of applicants, review the applicant's two-page application for accuracy, and refer the applicant to the CPN volunteer Interviewer.
 Students may serve at their leisure, as frequently or infrequently as desired.